Close

 Similar projects worth following

 An inexpensive, simple bird feeder that dispenses a nut for dropping stuff in a hole and can be built from analog components and discarded or scrap objects.
 Pest-resistant, runs on 5V, one moving part.
-No 3D printing or laser cutting required, just some basic hand tools.
 Lots of improvement and customization possibilities.
-Lots of possibilities for the enclosure.

 MAIN FEATURES